Updated July 5, 2023

 Steps using Azure Portal :

-Step 1: Login into the Azure Portal using below URL:
+Step 1: Login into the Azure Portal using the below URL:

 Step 5: On a Template deployment (deploy using custom templates) user can either build his own template or select from the common template options: